SergioPhy/hello-world/README.md

 # hello-world
-It's my first repository.
+This is my first repository.
 Here, I am going to write my root scripts.